• Skip to main content

 1. Descriptive: In a descriptive composition, a researcher is solely interested in describing the situation or case under their research study.
 It is a theory-based design method created by gathering, analyzing, and presenting collected data.
 This allows a researcher to provide insights into the why and how of research.
 Descriptive design helps others better understand the need for the research.
 If the problem statement is not clear, you can conduct exploratory research.

 2. Experimental: Experimental research establishes a relationship between the cause and effect of a situation.
-It is a causal design where one observes the impact caused by the independent variable on the dependent variable.
+It is a causal research design where one observes the impact caused by the independent variable on the dependent variable.
 For example, one monitors the influence of an independent variable such as a price on a dependent variable such as customer satisfaction or brand loyalty.
 It is an efficient research method as it contributes to solving a problem.

 The independent variables are manipulated to monitor the change it has on the dependent variable.
 Social sciences often use it to observe human behavior by analyzing two groups.
 Researchers can have participants change their actions and study how the people around them react to understand social psychology better.